The Proofhouse Platform

 One interface organized around workflow context, evidence, review states, incidents, controls, and readiness - not separate products.

-EXPLORE THE PLATFORMPROOFHOUSE IS THE GOVERNED WORKFLOW LAYER AROUND AI-ASSISTED OPERATIONS - NOT A GENERIC AGENT WRAPPER OR COMPLIANCE REPLACEMENT.
+EXPLORE THE PLATFORMPROOFHOUSE IS THE PROOF LAYER UNDER AI-ASSISTED OPERATIONS — NOT A GENERIC AGENT WRAPPER, AND NOT A REPLACEMENT FOR YOUR GRC OR SYSTEM OF RECORD.

 Every Proofhouse engagement follows the same operational arc: map the workflow, preserve source evidence, score readiness, route exceptions, learn from failures, and build the evidence base needed for review and oversight.